abdelrahmanbonna/money_expert/README.md

 # money_expert

-A new Flutter project.
+This project is a money management app for Android and IOS.
+Will provide users with money managment in every aspect of life.

 ## Getting Started

-This project is a money management app for Android and IOS.

 - Sprint 1 TODO:
   - Make Auth (Login, Forgetpassword, and Signup) pages.
 [X]